 Weevil infestations are usually caused by contaminated food, in which case they will sometimes die out or leave when no food is available.
 Even an ongoing infestation can wane occasionally.

 However, there’s a bit of a dark cloud to this silver lining.
 While the weevils in your pantry might go away on their own, the same isn’t necessarily true of those infesting your garden or potted plants.
-For these weevils, you will need to take action to protect your plants, and the weevils may never leave if you don’t act.
+For these weevils, you will need to take action to protect your plants, as these pests may never leave if you don’t force them out.